donedgardo/blog/content/daily/ai-dialogue-day-2-compliance-or-transfer.md

 ---
-path: /ai-dialogue-day-2-compliance-or-transfer
 date: 2026-02-13T14:00:00.000Z
 title: "AI Dialogue Day 2: Compliance or Transfer?"
-description: "When the principled witness says 'don't do that,' does the prompter learn why?
-Or do they just comply?"
+category: daily
+rss: true
 ---

 👋 Hello there!

 *This is Day 2 of a 7-day dialogue on building software in the age of AI.
-[Read Day 1 here](/ai-dialogue-day-1-why-not-better-ai).*
+[Read Day 1 here](/daily/ai-dialogue-day-1-why-not-better-ai).*

 ---